home-assistant/home-assistant.io/source/_integrations/sma.markdown

 ### Custom Sensors

 The SMA WebConnect module supports a wide variety of sensors, but not all of these have been mapped in the `pysma` library.
-New sensors can be tested by using yaml config.
-The yaml config is deprecated for production use.
-An example is shown below.
-You will need: A sensor name, the SMA sensor key and the unit.
+New sensors can be tested by using YAML configuration.
+The YAML config is deprecated, nevertheless, an example is provided below.
+You will need a sensor name, the SMA sensor key and the unit.
 The path attribute is a custom JMESpath to extract the sensor value and typically not required (advanced use only).

 Example: